Physical Therapy (PT)

 PT 7328.
 Examination Techniques.

 This course introduces foundational physical therapist examination and screening techniques for patients across the lifespan.
-Students will perform basic orthopedic, neurologic, cardiopulmonary, and integumentary exam and screening techniques, identify and correct or adapt to substitutions, and interpret results.
-An emphasis will be placed on anatomical structures, body mechanics, handling skills, professional communication, and positioning.
+Students perform basic orthopedic, neurologic, cardiopulmonary, and integumentary exam and screening techniques, identify and correct or adapt to substitutions, and interpret results.
+Specific examination techniques include joint range of motion, manual muscle testing, postural assessment, balance, anthropometrics, wound examination, sensation, pain, normal gait, and vascular screening.
+Emphasis is placed on palpation of soft and bony anatomical structures, muscle function and attachment, body mechanics, handling skills, professional communication, and positioning.

 Course Attribute(s): Lab Required